qwaneu/qwaneu.github.io/_drafts/tdd-naming-tests.md

        (match "/") `shouldEqual` Home
 ```

-I find the (match "/") `shouldEqual` Home clearer than the name.
-Although, on
+We find the ```(match "/") `shouldEqual` Home``` clearer than the name.
-second reading, the name alludes to 'parsing', which is a concern that is not
+Although, on second reading, the name alludes to 'parsing', which is a concern
-necessarily obvious from the test body.
-But '/' being equal to the home route in
+that is not necessarily obvious from the test body.
+But '/' being equal to the
-a web application is common knowledge in the domain.
+home route in a web application is common knowledge in the domain.

 In the context of the test's implementation, this name does not add much, but
 there is a context in which it is very helpful: the IDE or CI pipeline.
 Good,